-In general, a Python project will interact with several tables across a single Airtable base.
-That means that the base_id value will be the same for all BaseRecord subclasses.
+In the most common scenario, a Python project will interact with several tables across a single Airtable base.
+That means that base_id value will be the same for all BaseRecord subclasses.

-To avoid unnecessary code repetition, you can create a base superclass for all record classes of the same base.
+To avoid unnecessary code repetition, you can create a superclass for all record classes of the same base.
 This superclass will only contain the definition of base_id and the selected authentication method.
 See the example: